pytorch/torchtune/docs/source/_templates/_recipe_template.rst

 * :ref:`glossary_lora`
 * :ref:`glossary_qlora`.

-.. and for single device recipes
+.. and generally for all our recipes:

 As with all of our recipes, you can also: